jessecanderson/jessecanderson.dev/content/blog/2022-01-03-Starting-Flutter.md

 ## Welcome Back

-So, it has been a <b>WHILE</b> since I posted anything to this blog.
+So, it has been a **WHILE** since I posted anything to this blog.
 The last couple of years I have just lost motivation and direction.
 I've kind of floated through doing my job and not really building skills as deeply as I once did.
 So, with the new year here and me trying to work on my motivation I'm going to start a new series.
-I'm going to call it <b>Starting Flutter!</b> and I hope this will be an ongoing series of interesting Flutter topics.
+I'm going to call it **Starting Flutter!** and I hope this will be an ongoing series of interesting Flutter topics.

 This maybe the series depending on how it goes: